Black Bird (miniseries): Production

+The series was developed by Dennis Lehane, based on the 2010 autobiographical novel In with the Devil: a Fallen Hero, a Serial Killer, and a Dangerous Bargain for Redemption, written by James Keene with Hillel Levin.

+In 2008, Paramount Pictures and GK-Films purchased Keene's story rights to make a feature film.
+Brad Pitt was approached to play the lead role as James "Jimmy" Keene, and Pitt’s production company Plan B was set to produce alongside Paramount and GK-Films.
+The rights were later purchased by HBO for a planned television series.

-The series was announced in January 2021, with Taron Egerton and Paul Walter Hauser cast to star.
-Ray Liotta would be added to the cast in March, with Greg Kinnear and Sepideh Moafi joining the next month.
+The rights were finally acquired by Apple and the series was announced in January 2021, with Taron Egerton and Paul Walter Hauser cast to star.
+Ray Liotta was added to the cast in March, and Greg Kinnear and Sepideh Moafi joined the next month.
 The six-episode limited series premiered on July 8, 2022, on Apple TV+.

 Production for the series began in New Orleans in April 2021.

+Release

+Black Bird premiered on July 8, 2022, on Apple TV+.